 The path continues along the cliff tops and eventually joins the road down to Stoupe Beck Farm.
 It then descends steeply down to Stoupe Beck and the beach.
 Ascending again on the other side the path runs on to Boggle Hole.
 A wooden bridge takes you over Mill Beck.
 The path then climbs again and runs along the cliff tops before arriving in the back lanes of Robin Hood’s Bay.
 If you are returning along this route the Cleveland Way starts next to the National Trust, Old Coastguard Station opposite the Bay Hotel.

-Robin Hood’s Bay is one of the most picturesque villages on the coast.
+This is definitely one of the most picturesque villages on the coast.
 It is full of colour-washed stone cottages with red pantiled roofs hugging the steep slopes overlooking the bay.
 There are many legends about how it got its name, the most popular being that the famous outlaw kept boats here in case a quick getaway was needed.

 Back in the 18th Century the cobbled streets twisting their way down to the sea were thick with smuggling activity.
 Many of the houses have ingenious hiding places as villagers would hide contraband from the customs men.